Tea and Treasures

 This series features engaging lectures, great conversation, and light refreshments.
 Advance registration required.

-$15 Non-Members (includes Museum admission)
+Museum Members: $10 (includes Museum admission)

 Please note that all sales are final.

-Wednesday, July 19, 2:00PM
+Wednesday, June 19, 2019, 2:00PM